amendl/SuperNEMO_ML_applications/README.md

      * Cannot find simple resources about image segmentation within latent space (only really complicated modern foundation models which are definitely overkill for SuperNEMO tracker).
      * Will be beneficial only if the latent space is small.
      * Some results from fitting givethe idea that this will not work (see next subsection).
+     * Some of these problems might be resolved by using **Variational autoencoder**.
  3. Model (basically one layer with convolutional filters) with two channels as input.
 One channel wil be the actual event and the second will be the track that we are clustering.
 ### Generative Adversarial Networks
+In literature, the approach of learning similarity metrics in GAN manner is called (V)AE/GAN depending on whether autoencoder is variational.
+See for example [Autoencoding beyond pixels using a learned similarity metric](https://arxiv.org/pdf/1512.09300.pdf).

 Testing clustering on events
-Convolutional autoencoder with several output neurons trained on classification tasks:
+Convolutional autoencoder with output neuron trained on classification tasks:
  1. is significant number of hits in the track no. 2 missing?
  2. is significant number of hits in the track no. 1 present?
  3. and possibly any other criterion where the generator would be failing.
+### Variational Autoencoders
+Autoencoders do not by default produce nice almost everywhere differentiable distribution in latent space, therefore Variational autoencoders are commonly used.
+See [Resources](#resources) section.
 ## Fitting
  * Trying to give hint to [TKEvent](https://github.com/TomasKrizak/TKEvent), where it should search for solution (angle - 5 segments, position on foil - 10 segments)
- * Mixed results: For one track we have approximately 70% accuracy (see "Results" section).
+ * Mixed results: For one track we have approximately 70% accuracy (see [Results](#results) section).
 Then it falls for events with more tracks.
 # Help needed from collaboration
  * Information about kinks.
 # Software